-In 2015, NYC Department of Transportation performed a series of GWB bike counts in a manner consistent with 30 years of reporting on its East River Bridges.
-Some takeaways:
+In 2014-15, NYC’s Department of Transportation performed a six month traffic study of bike use across the GWB South path.
+It was performed in a manner consistent with thirty years of reporting on its East River Bridges and allows for useful comparisons.

-- The GWB’s heaviest use is weekends, while the East River bridges are busiest weekdays.
+- The GWB’s heaviest use is weekends.
+East River bridges are busiest weekdays.

-- The GWB sustained 3700 cyclists per day, making it the #3 most-biked-bridge in NYC on a daily basis, ahead of the Queensboro and the Brooklyn.
+- The GWB sustained 3700 cyclists per day, making it the #3 most-biked-bridge in NYC on a daily basis – behind the Williamsburg and Manhattan and ahead of the Queensboro and the Brooklyn.

-- If that rate of growth sustains through 2024, bike trips across the GWB will exceed 9000 per day, raising it to #2, ahead of the Williamsburg.
+- If that rate of growth sustains through 2024, daily trips across the GWB will exceed 9000 per day, raising it to #2 most biked, ahead of the Williamsburg.

-- The GWB could slip into #1 if proposed improvements to the Brooklyn reduce overflow onto the Manhattan.
+- The GWB could slip into #1 if proposed improvements to the Brooklyn reduce overflow onto the Manhattan.4

 - At 7 foot, the GWB will have by far the narrowest path of the five bridges.

-- Further, if current use on Walkway Over the Hudson and projections for the new Tappan Zee hold for the GWB, we should see an influx of pedestrians on the North Path starting in 2020.
+- If current use on Walkway Over the Hudson and projections for the path new Tappan Zee hold for the GWB, we should see an influx of pedestrians on the North Path starting in 2020.6 7

 Proposed expansion of Brooklyn Bridge.
 Image NYCDOT

 “Cycling in the City,” NACTO-NYCDOT p.
 11, http://tinyurl.com/ho9gvy5